Aleksandras Račkus

-Aleksandras Mykolas Račkus (7 June 1893 – 9 October 1965) was a Lithuanian physician and an active member of the Lithuanian American community known for his numismatic and other collection.
+Aleksandras Mykolas Račkus (7 June 1893 – 9 October 1965) was a Lithuanian physician and an active member of the Lithuanian American community known for his numismatic and other collections.
 In 1917, he co-founded the Lithuanian Society of Numismatics and History in Chicago.
 In 1935, his and the society's collections were acquired by Lithuania and are held by the M. K. Čiurlionis National Art Museum.
 He then restarted a Lithuania-themed collection which was acquired by the Balzekas Museum of Lithuanian Culture in 1965.
 A collection of various documents related to Lithuanian Americans and their organizations and societies is kept by the Martynas Mažvydas National Library of Lithuania.

 Biography

 Račkus was born in Čekiškė, then part of the Russian Empire and now central Lithuania, to a family of a Lithuanian book smuggler.
 Together with his father, Račkus migrated to North America in 1910.
-He studied at the St. Laurent College in Montreal; Holy Cross College in Worcester, MA; the Loyola University Chicago, and the Chicago Medical School – where he obtained an MD in surgery.
+He studied at the St. Laurent College in Montreal; the College of the Holy Cross in Worcester, Massachusetts; Loyola University Chicago; and the Chicago Medical School, where he obtained an M.D. in surgery.
 He started a medical practice in 1922.